venkatsarath30/cockroachdb/Module 9: CockroachDB Automation.md

 - **Terraform & Ansible**: Automate deployments on AWS/GCP.
 - **CockroachDB CLI & SQL**: Script database setup and backups.
 - **CI/CD Integration**: Automate schema changes with GitHub Actions & Liquibase.

-By implementing automation, you can efficiently manage and scale CockroachDB with minimal manual effort.